The Westall UFO

 Artist’s impression of the Grange Reserve site

 Back at the high school, in the immediate aftermath, Principal Frank Samblebe called an assembly.
-He told the stunned students to calm down, and warned that the incident was not to be discussed.
+He told the panicked students to calm down, and warned them that the incident was not to be discussed.

 ‘He didn’t want to hear any more about this nonsense.
 We were not to discuss it ever again.’